nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Name limitations:**<br>
-Names should be no longer than 30 characters.
+Names must be unique, and should be no longer than 30 characters.

 </div>